SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 * AC_PWR_DEFAULT   - No low power mode, no run in standby.
 50ns response time.
 0x00
 * AC_PWR_LP        - No run in standby, using low power mode.
 150ns response time.
 Saves 47uA.
 0x08
 * AC_PWR_RUNSTBY   - Run in standby, not using low power mode.
 0x80.
-* AC_PWR_LPSTBY    - Low Power mode and Run Standy (likely the most useful option).
+* AC_PWR_LPSTBY    - Low Power mode and Run Standby (likely the most useful option).
 0x88

 On tinyAVR, LP Mode also changes the hysteresis thresholds from 10/30/55 to 10/40/80mV.
 This is not the case on later parts